codedge/laravel-selfupdater/README.md

 ```

 **Note:** Please enter correct value for vendor and repository name in your `config/self-updater.php` if you want to use Github as source for your updates.

+### :information_source: Setting the currently installed version

+Before starting an update, make sure to set the version installed correctly.
+You're responsible to set the current version installed, either in the config file or better via the env variable `SELF_UPDATER_VERSION_INSTALLED`.

+#### `tag`-based updates

+Set the installed version to one of the tags set for a release.

+#### `branch`-based updates

+Set the installed version to to a datetime of one of the latest commits.
+A valid version would be: `2020-04-19T22:35:48Z`

 ### Running artisan commands
 Artisan commands can be run before or after the update process and can be configured in `config/self-updater.php`: